AI Podcast Generator for Researchers — Listen to Papers and Stay Current

 A 2025 scoping review published in SAGE Journals found that scholarly podcasts offer “one way for research to reach a broader audience through more equitable, inclusive, and accessible practices.”
 A 2026 paper in Frontiers in Communication explored how podcasts create “layered knowledge ecologies” that complement traditional academic outputs.
 Podhoc lets you participate in this trend by converting existing literature into audio format.

-3. Set duration and language — 5-minute screening or 60-minute deep analysis.
-Source and output language can differ — listen to a Chinese paper in English, or a French paper in your native language
+- Set duration and language — 5-minute screening, 15-minute briefing, 30-60 minute deep analysis, or up to 2 hours for thesis-length material.
+Source and output language can differ — listen to a Mandarin paper in English.

 Formats designed for academic material